c13sln/artemis-wildcard/README.md

 # artemis-wildcard

+## Bakgrund
+### Topic Hierarchy
+Apache ActiveMQ Artemis supports topic hierarchies.
+With a topic hierarchy you can register a subscriber with a wild-card and that     subscriber will receive any messages sent to an address that matches the wild card.

+### Specifikation
 Exempel på en arkitektur av PUBSUBs som filtrerar sin läsning med wildcard.

 Teknik som kommer användas är Thorntail, ActiveMQ Artemis, Docker och JMS.